AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- ABOUT THE PROJECT -->
-# Creating a Modern Data Lakehouse
+# Creating a Modern Data Lakehouse with Azure Synapse
 ## Azure Resource Deployment

 You will create the Azure Resources required to set up the data lakehouse using a Azure Resource Management (ARM) template.